kentdaitken/Open-Government/open by default.md

 What you can do
 ===============

-Ottawa has an amazing Open Data Ottawa community, and there are other meetups, communities, talks, projects, NGOs, social innovation organizationns, and events.
+Ottawa has an amazing Open Data Ottawa community, and there are other meetups, communities, talks, projects, NGOs, social innovation organizations, and events.

 http://opendataottawa.tumblr.com/